- Our Work

 Prior to his time as an attorney, he was a Foreign Service officer for 7 years.
 He served as various roles including Deputy Consular Section Chief, American Citizens Services Chief, Immigrant Visa Chief, and Nonimmigrant Visa Chief with assignments in Nigeria, Nicaragua, Pakistan, and Spain.
 He won numerous State Department awards including Superior and Meritorious Honor Awards.

 Since then, Richardson wrote an affidavit regarding the waiver process for the Travel ban and Justice Stephen Breyer cited that affidavit in his dissent in Trump v.
 Hawaii.
 Richardson has been interviewed by Slate Magazine, Reuters, NPR, CBS, BBC, Georgia Public Radio, The Intercept, and the Atlanta Journal Constitution.
-He has also written op-eds for the Washington Post, Los Angeles Times, Slate Magazine and the Nation.
+He has also written op-eds for the New York Times, Chicago-Sun Times, Washington Post, Los Angeles Times, Slate Magazine and The Nation.

 Prior to his Foreign Service career, Richardson was an immigration attorney, graduated from Duke University School of Law, and graduated summa cum laude from Emory University.
 He is also the co-author of the Historical Dictionary of the Civil Rights Movement (2014).